u16052642/thrive_erp_documentation/documentation-16.0/content/applications/general/export_import_data.rst

 .. _import-data:

-Import data into Odoo
+Import data into Thrive Bureau ERP
 =====================

 How to start
 ------------

-You can import data on any Odoo's business object using either Excel (.xlsx) or CSV (.csv) formats: contacts, products, bank statements, journal entries and even orders!
+You can import data on any Thrive Bureau ERP's business object using either Excel (.xlsx) or CSV (.csv) formats: contacts, products, bank statements, journal entries and even orders!